-CONSENT AND AMENDMENT AGREEMENT
+CONSENT AND AMENDMENT AGREEMENT DRAFT: 09/25/01

 This CONSENT AND AMENDMENT AGREEMENT (this “Amendment”) is entered into by and among Enron North America Corp. (“ENA”) and Texaco Energy Marketing, L.P. (“TEM”), Texaco Natural Gas Inc. (“TNGI”) and Texaco Inc. (“Texaco”) (TEM, TNGI and Texaco, collectively “Counterparty”) effective as of August ____, 2001 (the “Effective Date”).

-WHEREAS, ENA and ______ have entered into that certain ISDA Master Agreement (the “ISDA Master”) dated effective as of ________________________, and ENA and TEM have entered into that certain Base Contract for the Short-Term Sale and Purchase of Natural Gas dated effective as of January 1, 2000 and ENA and TNGI have entered into that certain Base Contract for the Short-Term Sale and Purchase of Natural Gas dated effective as of May 13, 1996 (collectively the “Gas Master”).
+WHEREAS, ENA and Texaco have entered into that certain ISDA Master Agreement dated effective as of April 9, 1998 (as the same may have been amended, the “ISDA Master”), and ENA and TEM have entered into that certain Base Contract for the Short-Term Sale and Purchase of Natural Gas dated effective as of January 1, 2000 and ENA and TNGI have entered into that certain Base Contract for the Short-Term Sale and Purchase of Natural Gas dated effective as of May 13, 1996 (collectively the “Gas Master”).
 The ISDA Master and the Gas Master are hereinafter referred to individually as a “Governing Agreement” and collectively as the “Governing Agreements”; and

-WHEREAS, Counterparty has entered into, and expects to enter into in the future, transactions from time to time using the EnronOnline trading system (“EOL”), each of which transactions is governed by one of the Governing Agreements (each an “EOL Transaction” and collectively the “EOL Transactions”); and
+WHEREAS, Counterparty has entered into, and expects to enter into in the future, physically settled and financially settled natural gas transactions from time to time using the EnronOnline trading system (“EOL”), each of which transactions is governed by one of the Governing Agreements (each an “EOL Transaction” and collectively the “EOL Transactions”) whether entered into before, on, or after the Effective Date; and

 WHEREAS, ENA and Counterparty now desire to amend the Governing Agreements to provide that it is not necessary to confirm the EOL Transactions in writing and in certain other respects: